 By blending our medium and low secure services we aim to:

-A number of measures have been developed with NHS England to measure every aspect of the service, helping us understand the impact of this model of care.
+A number of measures have been developed with NHS England to measure every aspect of the service, helping us to understand the impact of this model of care.
 The measures will include:

 To achieve the ambitious aims and objectives of the service, an innovative care model has been co-produced by patients and experts by experience.
 This has resulted in a trauma informed and responsive relational security model of care with a focus on recovery and progression.

-This bespoke treatment programme encourages self-care and self regulation, challenging women in secure settings to understand and manage the they experience in the early stages of their treatment and preparing them for their next step.
+This bespoke treatment programme encourages self-care and self regulation, challenging women in secure settings to understand and manage the difficult emotions they experience in the early stages of their treatment and preparing them for their next step.
 Therapies are adapted to specific needs and may include: